Ridwan805/Ridwan805/README.md

 ## Ahoy there 👋
 <h1 align = "center"> Welcome to the land of learning something new and exciting.</h1>
 <p align ="center" style = "font-size20px" >Greetings and welcome to my Github profile!
 I'm Ridwan, currently in pursuit of a Bachelor of Science in Computer Science and Engineering at BRAC University, currently in my 6th semester.
-At this moment, I'm immersing myself in the realms of HTML and <!--Object-Oriented Programming in C++,--> while also engaging in <a href="#Projects">Projects</a> that employ Python.
+At this moment, I'm immersing myself in the realms of HTML <!--and Object-Oriented Programming in C++,--> while also engaging in <a href="#Projects">Projects</a> that employ Python.
 I hope you'll find them intriguing and worthwhile.
 Additionally, I'm actively working on broadening my expertise in HTML, CSS, & JavaScript and Tkinter in python to further enhance my skill set. </p>

 <br><br><br><br>